 An autoimmune disease slowly chips away at your health.
 When unmanaged, autoimmune diseases turn into more autoimmune diseases and even more serious diseases like cancer, diabetes, and Alzheimer’s.

-On another note, those with gluten sensitivity have a higher early death rate than those with celiac disease, mainly because many people with “just” gluten sensitivity do not take their diet as seriously as someone with celiac disease.
+On another note, those with gluten sensitivity have a higher early death rate than those with celiac disease, mainly because many people with “just” a gluten sensitivity don’t take their diet as seriously as someone with celiac disease.

 There are serious consequences to continuing to eat gluten if you have a gluten sensitivity or celiac disease, which you can read about in this article, Don’t Cheat on Your Gluten-Free Diet.